-Writing this bit to '1' write-protects the WDT.CTRLA register.
+Writing this bit to '1' write protects the WDT.CTRLA register.

 It is only possible to write this bit to '1'.
-This bit can be cleared in Debug mode only.
+This bit can only be cleared in debug.

-If the PERIOD bits in WDT.CTRLA are different from zero after boot code, the lock will automatically be set.
+If the PERIOD bits in WDT.CTRLA are different from zero after boot code, Lock will automatically be set.

-This bit is under CCP.
+This bit is under Configuration Change Protection (CCP).